mksaraf/kubernetes-lab-tutorial/content/network.md

 By accessing the load balancer frontend on its public own IP and port 80, a client's request will be forwarded to the nginx pods passing through the service node port 30473.
 The service type LoadBalancer is quite expensive because, a separate load balancer will be created for each exposed service.

 ## Service discovery
 To enable service name discovery in a kubernetes cluster, we need to configure an embedded DNS service to resolve all DNS queries from pods trying to access services.
-The embedded DNS should be manually installed during cluster setup since it is part of the cluster architecture, unless users are going to use other custom solutions for service discovery, e.g. consul.
+The embedded DNS should be manually installed during cluster setup since it is part of the cluster architecture, unless users are going to use other custom solutions for service discovery.

 The embedded DNS lives in the kube-system namespace